tomosfps/aeri/README.md

 # Aeri
-A Discord bot made using the Anilist API, built in Python + Rust.
+A Discord bot made using the Anilist API, built in TypeScript and Rust.

 ### README Update Soon